 I am a member of my local garden club where I served as president.
 I support the Federated Garden Clubs of Connecticut by acting as the Horticulture Chair and also the Connecticut Flower and Garden Show Photography Chair.
 Photography is a hobby and all the images on my websites are my own work.

 I volunteer my time doing other work around my community such as the Woodland Garden at the Shelton Dog Park, and the garden design for Adam’s House, a grief counseling non-profit.

-Connecting I am a member of the Connecticut Master Gardener Association, the Connecticut Invasive Plant Working Group (CIPWG), the American Horticultural Society, the American Conifer Society, the Urban Tree Foundation, the Garden Conservancy, CT NOFA (Connecticut Chapter of the Northeast Organic Farming Association), Organic Consumers Association, GMO Free CT and the Connecticut Beekeepers Association.
+Connecting I am a member of the Connecticut Master Gardener Association, the Connecticut Invasive Plant Working Group (CIPWG), the American Horticultural Society, the American Conifer Society, the Garden Conservancy, CT NOFA (Connecticut Chapter of the Northeast Organic Farming Association), Organic Consumers Association, GMO Free CT and the Connecticut Beekeepers Association.